feyeandal/feye.website/data/blog/foss4g2023-experiences.md

 summary: 'As a dedicated community volunteer, I recently had the opportunity to attend the annual FOSS4G conference held in the beautiful city of Prizren in Kosovo.'
 ---

-As a dedicated community volunteer, I recently had the opportunity to attend the FOSS4G conference in the beautiful city of Prizren in Kosovo.
+As a dedicated community volunteer from OSM-Philippines, and a Regional Ambassador of YouthMappers, I recently had the opportunity to attend the FOSS4G conference in the beautiful city of Prizren in Kosovo.
 With the backing of a travel, volunteer, and top-up grant from the organizers and sponsors from FOSS4G and the team of HOT Tech and Innovation, my journey was inspiring and beneficial, allowing me to make a difference at this international conference.

 In this blog post, I intend to share my experiences in Kosovo and emphasize its vibrant atmosphere, my experiences as a workshop leader, the strong sense of the FOSS4G community, and the difficulties I faced during my journey.